DiscontinuedUpdate: Brooks Dyad 10

 All of their cushioning and support may add a little to the weight of the shoe, but any serious runner will agree that it is a worthy trade.

 Updates to Brooks Dyad 8

-- The Dyad 8 from Brooks is a daily running shoe that’s optimized for runners who have flat arches.
+- The Dyad 8 from Brooks is a daily neutral running shoe like the Brooks Launch 6 that has been optimized for runners who have flat arches.
 It features technologies that support the entire underfoot, even the mid-foot section.
 Its upper is breathable and supportive; it’s mid-sole is reliable and robust; and its outsole is protective and responsive.
 It’s an all-around shoe that delivers high quality service.

 - The upper unit makes use of materials that are breathable and comfortable.
 The fabrics are soft and non-irritating.
 They’re even capable of managing moisture, so the foot remains dry and free from wetness.

 - The cushioning system of the Brooks Dyad 8 has a mechanic that allows the platform to conform itself to the shape of the runner’s underfoot.
 It makes the mid-sole more responsive and adaptive to the needs of the wearer.
 Mid-sole flexibility is also enhanced by flex grooves.

 - At the bottom of the mid-foot area lies a stability system, which carries the arch to assume a neutral and stable stance.
 It’s particularly helpful for those flat-footed runners who are at risk of discomfort or injury because of their imbalanced foot shape/positioning.

 - The heel area of the outsole has a durable material that protects the sole unit from impact and abrasion.
 The forefoot section has a more responsive material, which is capable of giving additional cushioning to the runner during toe-off.